fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://adityashende17.medium.com/idor-to-information-disclosure-admin-account-takeover-6aa96798c70b">-IDOR to information disclosure + Admin Account Takeover</a>

+<a href="https://akash-venky091.medium.com/otp-bypassing-and-vulnerabilities-from-e-mail-fields-a5c326efa605">-OTP Bypassing and Vulnerabilities from E-Mail fields.</a>

 <a href="https://kuldeep.io/posts/path-traversal-paradise/">-Path Traversal Paradise</a>

 <a href="https://sysdig.com/blog/cve-2022-42889-text4shell/">-Detecting and mitigating CVE-2022-42889 a.k.a.
 Text4shell</a>